danielbayerlein/honeycomb/packages/honeycomb-server/README.md

 ### Returning a Promise object

-`start()` returns a promise object resolving to the hapi.js server.
+`start()` returns a Promise object resolving to the hapi.js server.

 ```javascript
 import HoneycombServer from 'honeycomb-server';